JosephAgim/Bulk-RNA-analysis-of-Mus-musculus-Cerebral-Regions/README.md

 Install the required R packages by running the following command in the R console:

 # Copy code to install packages
 install.packages("BiocManager")

-BiocManager::install("pathview",
+//List of package names
+packages <- c(
+  "pathview",
   "clusterProfiler",
   "dplyr",
   "limma",
   "edgeR",
   "org.Mm.eg.db",
   "AnnotationDbi",
   "tidyverse",
   "biomaRt",
   "readxl",
   "affy",
   "ggplot2",
   "sva",
   "gplots",
   "VennDiagram",
   "eulerr",
   "UpSetR"
 )

+//Install packages using a loop for (package in packages) {
+  BiocManager::install(package)
+}

 # Usage
 This project provides code snippets and instructions for various gene expression analysis tasks.
 The main files and directories in this repository are: